WG-SpaceCoder/AutoTrimps/README.md

 <b>Recent changes:</b>

+2/25/2016
+- (experimental) Added the status of autoMaps below the autoMaps button to give you an idea of what it's thinking.

 2/24/2016 update 2
 - autoMaps will now abandon the army for the purposes of prestige mapping and void mapping
 - Added special conditions to the void maps difficulty check for toxicity and balance